jphart/jphart.github.io/_projects/weatherstation_power.md

 ### Lowering the input voltage

 For some cases lowering the input voltage down to 3.3v, with the clockspeed reduced gives significant power reductions.
-I couldn't go with this option, as I'll need a 5v power supply for the HC-12.
+I couldn't go with this option, as I'll need a 5v power supply for the HC-12 & didn't want the complexity of managing two supply voltages.

 ## Results